mxro/java-start-process/README.md

 ## Usage

 1. Link the project as Maven dependency or as JAR to your project (or just download and copy&paste the packages).
-2. Start external process in your Java application as follows:
+2. Start external process in your Java application.

+For instance:

     final String cmd = "C:\\Windows\\System32\\NETSTAT.exe -ab";
 	final File folder = new File("C:\\Windows\\System32\\");